 The street is named after Jeremiah Elfreth, a blacksmith who owned a home on the street back in the early-1700s.
 He would have been at home amongst the glassblowers, carpenters, and other metalworkers who inhabited the street.
 The newest of the 32 houses date to 1836 and were built in the Georgian and Federal styles.

-The incredible thing about Elfreth’s Alley is that people are still living there.
+The incredible thing about Elfreth’s Alley is that people still live there.
 To be fair, their homes are really museums that they are tasked with upkeeping more so than actually living in.
-Even so, it’s still incredible to see such history living and breathing.
+Even so, seeing such history living and breathing is still incredible.
 Be sure to check out the Elfreth’s Alley Museum for more information

 Famous Pennsylvania Landmarks – Outside Philadelphia